Safeena Husain, Founder of Educate Girls, honoured with the WISE Prize for Education

 In a rapidly changing world, India is emerging as an innovator by harnessing technology for social impact.
 Educate Girls, led by Safeena Husain, exemplifies this innovative approach, employing AI to identify villages with high numbers of out-of-school girls.
 Equipped with this information, over 21,000 gender champions go door-to-door in the hardest-to-reach villages of India to identify these girls.
 Working in partnership with the government and communities, Educate Girls reintegrates them into the formal education system.

-Educate Girls has mobilised over 1.4 million girls for enrolment and supported over 1.9 million students with remedial learning since its inception through this comprehensive approach in rural India.
+Educate Girls has mobilised over 14 lakh girls for enrolment and supported over 19 lakh students with remedial learning since its inception through this comprehensive approach in Rajasthan, Uttar Pradesh, Madhya Pradesh and Bihar.

 Presented by the Qatar Foundation, the WISE Prize is a testament to Safeena's commitment to bridging the gender gap in education in India.
 Safeena shared her sentiments on this accolade, "I am honoured and humbled for this recognition.
 This is a collective win for all of us working towards girls' education, right from the government and local communities, to our dedicated gender champions and our valued supporters.
-Girls' education is the closest thing to a silver bullet and a transformative force in solving the world's most complex problems.
-But most importantly, it is her inherent right.
+Girls' education is the most powerful tool and a transformative force in solving the world's most complex problems.
+But most importantly it is her inherent right.
 At Educate Girls, we are steadfast in our commitment to contributing to this transformation."

 One of Educate Girls' most notable achievements is pioneering the world's first Development Impact Bond (DIB) in education that ties funding to outcomes.